 Next-generation High Capacity Signalling technology will be installed in the Metro Tunnel to deliver more trains during peak periods.

-Before it is rolled out on the Cranbourne, Pakenham and Sunbury lines and in the Metro Tunnel, the new technology is being put through months of rigorous testing on a 4.5km section of track on the Mernda line, between Epping and South Morang stations.
+Before being rolled out on the Cranbourne, Pakenham and Sunbury lines and in the Metro Tunnel, the new technology was put through months of rigorous testing on a 4.5km section of track on the Mernda line, between Epping and South Morang stations.

-This test site is helping us fine tune the operation of the system for use in Melbourne.
-The Mernda line was chosen because it does not share tracks with regional or freight services and has fewer timetabled night services than other lines.
+The Mernda test site has helped us fine tune the operation of the system for use in Melbourne.
+The Mernda line was chosen because it did not share tracks with regional or freight services and has fewer timetabled night services than other lines.

-Two test trains are being put through hundreds of scenarios to make sure the integration of the new technology, the existing signalling system and the train is functioning as expected.
+The 2 test trains were put through hundreds of scenarios to make sure the integration of the new technology, the existing signalling system and the train was functioning as expected.

-We expect approximately 500 hours of track time will be required to perform these testing activities.
-These hours have been spread out across 2020 and 2021 to allow time in between testing for any modifications required.
+Approximately 500 hours of track time was required to perform these testing activities.
+These hours were spread out across 2020 and 2021 to allow time in between testing for any modifications required.